sanyuanya/gomoku_game/README.md

 - Threat routes are heuristic and optimized for clarity, not a full tactical proof search.
 - The evaluation is tuned for speed, not tournament strength.
 - VCT search is simplified (VCF + four-three awareness); pathological ladder traps may still slip through.
+- Precise mode expands search but does not brute-force the full early game tree.

 ## Regression snippets (manual)

-See `engine/fixtures/regressions.json` for 5 frozen scenarios (win-in-one, block-five, block live-four, rush-four VCF start, four-three defense).
+See `engine/fixtures/regressions.json` for 6 frozen scenarios (win-in-one, block-five, block live-four, rush-four VCF start, four-three defense, four-three pivot).
 Load moves manually via Replay import/export or code to ensure the bot chooses any in `expectedAny`.